silinternational/wecarry-api/README.md

 GraphQL spec requirement to not modify an omitted field.
 The reference UI implementation, [wecarry-ui](https://github.com/silinternational/wecarry-ui), will always include all supported fields.

+## TLS / HTTPS

+WeCarry API can either run with HTTPS/TLS or standard HTTP.
+If running behind a load balancer that terminates SSL/TLS connections for you, using HTTPS/TLS in the container as well may not be necessary, but if possible it's a good idea.
+WeCarry API uses [CertMagic](https://github.com/caddyserver/certmagic) to work it's magic with Let's Encrypt for certificate provisioning and configuring a TLS listener that Buffalo can use to serve the app.

+TLS is used by default but can be disabled by setting `DISABLE_TLS=true` in the environment.

+When TLS is used, WeCarry API is coded to use Cloudflare for DNS validation in order to be able to run in a clustered environment.
+CertMagic is also configured to use DynamoDB for storage/persistence of the certificate and use in a clustered environment.
+To use TLS the following environment variables are required:

+ - `CERT_DOMAIN_NAME` - What domain name should the certificate be registered for
+ - `CLOUDFLARE_AUTH_EMAIL` - Email address for use with Cloudflare APIs
+ - `CLOUDFLARE_AUTH_KEY` - Cloudflare authentication key / token

+It is also assumed there is a `DynamoDB` table in your account named `CertMagic`.
+See [certmagic-storage-dynamodb](https://github.com/silinternational/certmagic-storage-dynamodb) for an example of how to create the necessary table.
+It is not created as part of this project or repo because it can be used by multiple applications using CertMagic for certificate management.